SkunkPlatform/SkunkPlatform/README.md

 A SkunkPlatform Label, Tail and a Light Aqua Skunk Icon.

 ### SPVersions
-- SkunkPlatform G-O: Created at February to April 2024.
+- SkunkPlatform 2024: Created at February to April 2024.
-- SkunkPlatform G-01: First Version launched at 04:08 | 08/07/2025 (on Argentina Date)
+- SkunkPlatform G-01: First Version launched at 04:08 | 08/07/2025 (on Argentina Date).
+Ends in January 2027.
 - SkunkPlatform G-02: Launchs at September 2025.
+Ends in January 2028.
 - SkunkPlatform G-03: Launchs at December 2025.
+Ends in January 2029.
+- SkunkPlatform G-04: Launchs at January 2026.
+Ends in December 2029.

 ### SPVersion Features
 SkunkPlatform Version Features will show here.
+#### SkunkPlastform G-04
+- Comes back in 2026.
 #### SkunkPlatform G-03
 - SkunkPlatform API Billing with Stripe, Yellow Skunk Security and Yellow Skunk Free/Paid for Roblox from Chrome Extension.
 - PurBlox and PurBlox Plus will use the Cool Roblox with Background Animator Canvas